chef/chef-web-docs/chef_master/source/knife_exec.rst

 This subcommand has the following options:

 ``-E CODE``, ``--exec CODE``
-   A string of code that to be executed.
+   A string of code to be executed.

 ``-p PATH:PATH``, ``--script-path PATH:PATH``
    A colon-separated path at which Ruby scripts are located.
 Use to override the default location for scripts.
 When this option is not specified, knife will look for scripts located in ``chef-repo/.chef/scripts`` directory.